 - Buy strand woven or solid bamboo floors: Engineered bamboo floors, which are made from a combination of plywood and bamboo, have the same lifespan as other types of bamboo flooring, but the difference is that strand woven and solid bamboo floors can be sanded down and re-varnished if they start to look a bit worse for wear.
 Engineered bamboo can’t be, which means having to get a whole new floor - much worse for the environment than a simple revamping.

 - Buy bamboo floors without formaldehyde: That’s actually what you should do for every piece of furniture that get’s a place in your home.
 Indoor plants can do so much cleaning the air after all.
 It’s your job to do the research and find the best choice.
-I wouldn’t want Natalia playing around on a floor that emits VOC’s would you?
+I wouldn’t want my daughter playing around on a floor that emits VOC’s would you?

 - Check industry certifications: There are many certificates available for those in the flooring industry who can prove that their products meet high environmental standards, i.e. lower emissions and improved indoor air quality.
 The best bamboo flooring companies will even showcase these proudly on their websites.
 Some of the best certificates to look for include:

 - The Forest Stewardship Council (FSC) Pure Certificate, which ensures that high environmental criteria are met during the harvesting of bamboo, including, among other things, that the harvest is preserving the natural biodiversity of the surrounding environment.
 This certificate is only handed out if every company in the production chain meets these strict standards.